 What is chicken parmesan?

 Also referred to as chicken parmigiana, this recipe is breaded and pan-fried chicken breasts or cutlets (they can also be deep fried) with lots of delicious parmesan cheese.
-It’s topped with red sauce — either marinara or tomato basil — then lots of grated or sliced fresh mozzarella.
+It’s topped with red sauce — either marinara sauce or tomato basil — then lots of grated or sliced fresh mozzarella.
 Once cooked, the cheese becomes golden brown and bubbly.
 The whole dish is completely irresistible!

 I have been making this easy chicken parmesan for my family for years.
 Instead of spooning marinara sauce on top of each cooked chicken breast, I like to fully submerge them in the skillet.
 There was never enough sauce for my liking, so….
 I made sure there was plenty for everyone!
 And since chicken parmesan is so often paired with pasta, this ensures that everyone gets a generous spoonful of sauce for their noodles.
 WIN-WIN.